huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Rachel
 - [ ] Monica

-#### Because she’s a chef, which “Friends” character is usually responsible for Thanksgiving dinner?
+#### Because she's a chef, which "Friends" character is usually responsible for Thanksgiving dinner?

 - [x] Monica
 - [ ] Kathy